iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 Different Kinds of Streams
 ##########################

-There are currently X different classes of streams.
-Their own differences are in how many past readings values are remembered and whether a count is kept of how many readings have been pushed to the stream.
+There are currently 6 different classes of streams.
+Their own differences are in how many past values are remembered and whether a count is kept of how many readings have been pushed to the stream.

 Buffered Streams